 About AAR International, Inc.

 AAR provides a wide variety of aviation services and technology products primarily for the commercial aviation and defense industries.
 The company sells and leases new and overhauled aircraft engines and airframe parts to commercial aviation, military, and government customers.
 AAR provides supply chain management services, parts, and MRO (aircraft maintenance, repair, and overhaul) services.
 The company also supplies government agencies and non-governmental organizations (NGOs) with transportation pallets, containers, shelters, mobility systems, and control systems used in support of military deployments and humanitarian activities.
+About four-fifths of AAR's revenue comes from North America.
 The company traces its historical roots to 1951 when Allen Eichner began selling aircraft radios and instruments.

 AAR operates through two primary segments: Aviation Services and Expeditionary Services.

-Aviation Services represents almost 95% of total revenues and provides aftermarket support for the commercial aviation and government and defense markets.
+Aviation Services represents approximately 95% of total revenues and provides aftermarket support for the commercial aviation and government and defense markets.
 Services include inventory management and parts distribution, aircraft MRO, and engineering.
 Aviation Services sells and leases new, overhauled, and repaired engine and airframe parts to commercial and defense customers.
-In addition to its direct sales and services, AAR also acts as a distributor for 90 product lines across 25 aviation product manufacturers.
+In addition to its direct sales and services, AAR also acts as a distributor for more than 30 product lines across 25 aviation product manufacturers.

-AAR's Aviation Service segment operates out of facilities in five US states including Indiana, Oklahoma, Florida, Minnesota, and Illinois, and at two facilities in Canada.
-Its Expeditionary Services segment activities are conducted at facilities in Florida, Alabama, California, Michigan, and North Carolina.
+AAR's Aviation Service segment operates out of facilities in five US states including Indiana, Oklahoma, Florida, and Illinois, and at two facilities in Canada.
+Its Expeditionary Services segment activities are conducted at facilities in Florida, Alabama, California, and Michigan.

 The company also has sales and support offices in the UK, France, Brazil, China, Japan, Singapore, and United Arab Emirates (UAE).